flaneurette/Health-Library/Documents/PinchPenny/README.md

 Benefits:

 ```
-interest rates can be used to INVEST or make a durable item purchase.
+Saved money on interest can be used to INVEST or make a durable item purchase.
 Reduces interest paid significantly
 Frees up future cash flow
 Reduces financial stress